AndreiAnton/aoe2-civ-stats-app/README.md

 added UNIT_LINE_NAMES which holds maps the unitLineNameSlug to a more user friendly version added function to render the charts added chart.js source code and stylesheet in chartjs folder

+22:40
+refactored the whole app
+changed techtree into smaller sub files with each tree